Some of the links in this post may be affiliate links.

 ZZ plants need excellent drainage.
 I like to use a cactus and succulent mix for these plants, but I also will mix in additional coarse perlite or pumice.

 My go-to potting soil when I want to use a succulent/cactus mix is Miracle Gro Cactus Palm and Citrus mix.
-I do like to add either additional coarse perlite or pumice to this mix as well.
-You will have an outstandingly well-draining potting mix as a result.

 I don’t measure the proportions exactly, but it’s probably about one part perlite or pumice to 3 parts potting soil.
 You can adjust the ratios to your liking.